jinxxxoid/tutorials/guide.md

 }
 ```

-Update your Java program to define and use a cache linked to the persistent region:
+Update your Java code to define and use a cache linked to the persistent region:

 ```java
 import org.apache.ignite.Ignite;